WHMCS Integration • WordPress, Joomla, Custom Templates

 - Multi-language support

 This same post you are reading is powered by Mercury.
-More in particular this entire website is based on WHMCS and every page you see (news, posts, documentation, live demo, changelogs, feature requests...) has been made possible with Mercury.
+More in particular this entire website is based on WHMCS and every page you see (news, posts, documentation, live demo, changelogs, feature requests...) is possible thanks to Mercury.

 We don't waste time with templates, two admin interfaces, separate databases, credentials... it's all part of WHMCS.
 This way we accomplished to use WHMCS both as CRM and CMS.

 We're proud to say that integrations and "bridges" are things from the past.
-Mercury helps us saving a lot of time which is ideal for daily use.
+Mercury improves productivity in daily use.
 Next time you start thinking about an integration, do yourself a favor and give a try to Mercury.
+Additionally it includes:

 - HereLang to translate contents on the fly